fuzzylogicxx/fuzzylogic/posts/web-animation-tips.md

 </figure>

-Note our use of custom properties to make it really easygoing transition a different property without writing repetitious CSS.
+Note our use of custom properties to make it really easy to transition a different property without writing repetitious CSS.